MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-3-LocalVariables.md

 let measurementOperator = [PauliX; PauliZ; PauliZ; PauliX; PauliI];
 ```

-This assigns a particular array of Pauli operators to variable called `measurementOperator`.
+This assigns a particular array of Pauli operators to a variable called `measurementOperator`.

 > [!TIP]
 > Note that we did not need to explicitly specify the type of our new variable, as the expression on the right-hand side of the `let` statement is unambiguous and the type is inferred by the compiler.

-Variables in Q# are *immutable*, meaning that once a variable defined in this way, it can no longer be changed in any way.
+Variables in Q# are *immutable*, meaning that once a variable has been defined in this way, it can no longer be changed in any way.
 This allows for several beneficial optimizations, including optimization of the classical logic acting on variables to be reordered for applying the `Adjoint` variant of an operation.

-Variables defined used the `let` binding as above are local to a particular scope, such as the body of an operation or the contents of a `for` loop.
+Variables defined using the `let` binding as above are local to a particular scope, such as the body of an operation or the contents of a `for` loop.

 ## Mutability ##